afransby/RWDevCon-CourseCatalog/CourseCatalog/0-Instructor/2-Demo.md

 * Right click on the **CourseListViewController**
 * Connect the dataSource property to the **CatalogDataSource**

+---

 * Right click on **CatalogDataSource**
 * Connect the stack property to the **CoreDataStack** property
+* In the CatalogDataSource class, change the type of the delegate property to AnyObject
 * Connect the delegate property to the **CatalogTableViewDataSource** property
+* Back in the CatalogDataSource class, change the type back to the **CatalogDataSourceDelegate** protocol

+---

 * Right click on the *CatalogTableViewDataSource** property
 * connect the catalogDataSource property to the **CatalogDataSource** object

+---

 * Right click on the UITableView in *CourseListViewController*
 * connect the dataSource property to the **CatalogTableViewDataSource** object